Google’s Top 3 Search Ranking Signals

 Getting a better search ranking is one of the things that companies have been chasing since the invention of the internet.
 The higher you rank, the more clicks you get and the more exposure your website gets.
 During the mid-2000s, the idea of search engine optimization became an entire field of expertise.
 Back then, search engines ranked websites based on how recognizable their keywords were.
 Keyword stuffing became all the rage.
 However, Google has spent the last decade making a massive change to its website ranking platform and search engine tools.
 This means what used to work is no longer valid.
-And although Google will never come right out and tell developers the secret ingredients to better search positions, they have indicated some of the more important factors: Rankbrain, links, content.
+And although Google will never come right out and tell developers the secret ingredients to better search positions, they have indicated some of the more important factors: Rankbrain, links, and content.

 RankBrain is the third most important factor, according to Google last year.
 RankBrain is the machine learning initiative that helps its search engine process natural language, leading to better results.
 Machine learning is another name for artificial intelligence, meaning the computer is learning from its own interactions with search results rather than having a human being teach it how to react.